noseka1/odf-kustomization/README.md

 ```
 $ oc apply --kustomize ocs-operator/base
 ```
 Wait until the ocs-operator csvs are fully deployed.
-You can watch the deployment status with:
+You can watch their deployment status with:
 ```
 $ oc get csv --namespace openshift-storage
 NAME                  DISPLAY                       VERSION   REPLACES              PHASE